MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-linux-disk-offline-repair.md

    > mount: unknown filesystem type 'LVM2_member'

 These error occurs because Azure Disk Encryption (ADE) is enabled on the disk.
 You’ll be unable to mount the disk or perform any fixes on it from a repair VM until the disk is unlocked.
-For more information, see [confirm that ADE is enabled on the disk](unlock-encrypted-disk-offline.md#confirm-that-ade-is-enabled-on-the-disk).
+For more information, see [how to confirm that ADE is enabled on the disk](unlock-encrypted-disk-offline.md#confirm-that-ade-is-enabled-on-the-disk).

 ## Method 1: Unlock an encrypted disk automatically

 This method relies on [az vm repair](/cli/azure/vm/repair?view=azure-cli-latest&preserve-view=true) commands to automatically create a repair VM, attach the failed Linux VM’s OS disk to that repair VM, and unlock the disk if it is encrypted.
 It requires use of a public IP address for the repair VM.
 This method unlocks the encrypted disk regardless of whether the ADE key is unwrapped or wrapped with a key encryption key (KEK).

+If your infrastructure and company policy don't allow you to assign a public IP address to the VM, move to the next method to [unlock an encrypted disk manually](#method-2-unlock-an-encrypted-disk-manually).

-To repair the VM by using this automated method, see [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).
+To repair the VM by using this automated method, follow the steps in [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).

 If you cannot repair the VM by using the `az vm repair` commands, try the following method to unlock the encrypted disk manually.